RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: : Realtime Scheduling Framework

 \subsection{Efficient Path Finding}

-We use a greedy strategy to find the path for the execution of CNOT gates.
+We use a greedy strategy to initialize ancilla for the execution of CNOT gates.
 To minimize the total program execution time, we choose the path that will finish the earliest.
-Even if a path exists that starts earlier, it might not \textit{finish} the earliest since this path might require an edge-rotation gate.
-In an ideal scenario, we would know the exact earliest time each ancilla qubit can be used to route the CNOT gate.
-This cannot be obtained due to the non-deterministic nature of the $Rz$ gates.
-We instead use the $activity$ of the ancilla qubits as a measure to determine which ancilla qubits are less \textit{likely} to be available in the near future.
-The activity of each ancilla qubit is defined as the normalized value of the number of cycles the ancilla qubit was active in the last $c$ cycles, i.e., Using $activity$ as the metric, we choose the path that has the smallest maximum activity, since such a path is most likely to have all its ancilla qubits freed the earliest.
-This can be computed by constructing a weighted undirected graph of the grid with the qubits as the nodes, the edge weights as the max of the activity between the neighbouring qubits.
+Even if a path exists that starts earlier, it might not \textit{finish} the earliest if it requires an edge-rotation gate.
+An ideal scheduler would use the exact earliest time each ancilla qubit could be used to route the CNOT gate.
+However, this cannot be computed due to the non-deterministic nature of the $Rz$ gates.
+We instead use the $activity$ of the ancilla qubits as a metric to determine which ancilla qubits are less \textit{likely} to be available in the near future.
+The activity of each ancilla qubit is defined as the ratio of the number of cycles the ancilla qubit was active in the last $c$ cycles, i.e., Using $activity$ as the metric, we choose the path that has the smallest maximum activity, since such a path is most likely to have all its ancilla qubits freed the earliest.
+This can be computed by constructing a weighted undirected graph of the grid with the qubits as the nodes, and the edge weights as the maximum of the activity between the neighbouring qubits.
 We then compute the Minimum Spanning Tree (MST) of the grid and choose the path between the control and target that lies on this MST.
 The Minimum Spanning Tree is guaranteed to contain the path between \textbf{\textit{every pair of vertices}} that has the least maximum weight out of every possible path between each pair of vertices \cite{clrs2009algorithms}.
-Therefore, we can use the same MST to route CNOT gates between any pairs of qubits.
-We want to minimize the \textit{finish} time of the CNOT gate but computing the MST only guarantees that the \textit{start} time is minimized.
-For this, we consider the expected completion time of each of the 16 paths, $p_i$, from control to target (4 neighbors each = 16 paths using the MST of ancilla).
-For each ancilla $a \in p_i$ with queue $Q_a$, it's expected free time is given as where $f_a$ is the free time of ancilla $a$ and $\tau_o$ is the execution time of operation $o$.
-Then the expected completion time for a given path $p_i$ is where $\mathbb{E}[\tau_{CNOT}] = 2$, $r_C, r_T \in \{0, 1\}$ and $r_C, r_T = 1$ if an edge rotation is necessary for the control or target, respectively.
-We choose $\min_{p_i}\mathbb{E}[p_i \text{ completes}]$.
-An example of this in practice is found in Figure \ref{fig:mst_construction} and corresponding pseudo-code in Algorithm~\ref{algorithm:cnotexecution}.
+Therefore, we can use the same MST to route all CNOT gates of the current layer between any pairs of qubits.